kijiproject/kiji/kijiproject.github.com/_posts/tutorials/scoring/2012-01-01-freshness-policy.md

 order : 3
 description: Freshness Policy.
 ---
-KijiScoring requires the you to provide a "freshness policy", which indicates whether or not to run scoring on the requested data.
+KijiScoring requires you to provide a "freshness policy", which indicates whether or not to run scoring on the requested data.
 It also requires you to provide a "score function", which is the computation that needs to be performed in real-time on the data.